This refers to Moodle 2.7 from July 2015 onward

 - Enter the glossary instance

-- Click Add an entry
+- Click on the Add a new entry button

 - Type Concept and Definition